 6. See the Folgefonna Glaciers

 Just north of Bergen lies the Folgefonna glaciers.
 They are three separate glaciers that cover over 200 square kilometers.
 This is the third-largest ice cap in the country, located within Folgefonna National Park.
-You can hike and camp in the park, and there are also guided glacier walks across the ice (they are expensive though, costing 1,500 NOK for a day tour and 2,500 NOK for a two-day trip).
+You can hike and camp in the park, and there are also guided glacier walks across the ice (they are expensive though, starting at 1,100 NOK for a day tour and 2,500 NOK for a two-day trip).
 If you’re here in the winter, try to hit the slopes at one of the nearby ski resorts as you get some world-class skiing here.
-Lift passes cost 330 NOK per day.
+Lift passes cost 405 NOK per day.

 7. Hang out in Festplassen

-This is a recreation park area used for various fairs, amusement parks, feast days, festivals, and more!
+This is a recreation park area used for various fairs, amusement parks, feast days, festivals, and more.
 If you’re looking for something engaging, ask the local tourism office if anything is going on here during your visit.
-Otherwise, just come to enjoy the scenery — it’s a nice place to relax in the summer with a book and enjoy the long sunny days.
+Chances are something will be happening.
+Otherwise, just come to enjoy the scenery; it’s a nice place to relax in the summer with a book and enjoy the long sunny days.

 8. Hike Rundemanen Mountain

-This is one of the seven mountains surrounding Bergen and host to some of the most popular hiking trails in the area.
-The trails here are easy-moderate and usually take between 2-3 hours, with the route to the top of Rundemanen being just 4.5 miles (7.4km) total.
+This is one of the seven mountains surrounding Bergen and is host to some of the most popular hiking trails in the area.
+The trails here are easy-moderate and usually take between 2-3 hours, with the route to the top of Rundemanen being just 7.4 kilometers (4.5 miles) total.
 You’ll start the hike behind Fløyen’s playground and follow the Blåmansveien road on the left.
 You’ll pass Revurtjernet Lake before arriving at Brushytten, where you’ll want to again take the trail on the left to reach the summit.
 At the top, you’ll be treated to spectacular views over the Hordaland Mountains, including its alpine lakes and rolling valleys.
 Other nearby mountains to consider hiking are Brushytten (easy), Lyderhorn (moderate), and Ulriken (challenging).

 9. Explore Bryggen